Water Conservation Plumbing: Save Money and the Environment in 2026

 • Requires Wi-Fi connectivity and app setup

-• May require a licensed plumber for main-line installs
+• Inline shutoff models often require a licensed plumber

-Pairing smart irrigation with drought-resistant landscaping (using native plants and xeriscaping techniques) can dramatically reduce or even eliminate supplemental irrigation needs.
-Some utilities offer rebates of up to $100 for WaterSense-certified irrigation timers, making this upgrade even more attractive.
-For guidance on outdoor plumbing setup, our outdoor plumbing installation guide covers everything from hose bibs to full irrigation systems.
+Pairing smart irrigation with drought-resistant landscaping (native plants and xeriscaping) can dramatically reduce or even eliminate supplemental irrigation needs.
+Many utilities offer rebates of $50 to $100 for WaterSense-certified irrigation controllers, making this upgrade even more attractive.

 Smart Savings Made Simple!